-Under common law, there are three grounds which give rise to termination:
+Under the law, three grounds that give rise to termination:

-A contract can be terminated by agreement either expressly or by implication.
-Although parties can expressly terminate an agreement verbally, it is recommended to do so in writing.
-Any implied agreement to terminate must be clear, through the parties’ conduct, indicating that there is an intention that neither party requires the other to perform their obligations under the contract.
+You can terminate a contract when you and the other party agree to.
+This can be either an express agreement or an implied agreement.
+Although you can expressly terminate an agreement verbally, it is recommended to do so in writing.
+Any implied agreement to terminate must be clear through the parties’ conduct.
+This conduct must indicate that neither party requires the other to perform their obligations under the contract.

 2. Termination for Breach of Contract

-Where a party has breached an essential term of the contract, the innocent party will be entitled to terminate the contract.
+If the other party has breached an essential term of the contract, you will be entitled to terminate the contract.
 Essential terms in building and construction contracts commonly relate to payment and time stipulations.

 Contractual Right of Termination

-A building and construction contract can allow for automatic termination in some situations as well as generate a right to terminate based on either specific events or defaults.
+In some situations, building and construction contract can allow for automatic termination.
+Furthermore, a contract may generate a right to terminate based on specific events or defaults.

 Most contracts contain a list of specific events that will give rise to a right of termination.
 Common examples in building and construction contracts include:

-- Acts of insolvency, for example, where one party becomes bankrupt, or the company is wound up, or a liquidator is appointed.
+- acts of insolvency, for example, where one party becomes bankrupt.

-Here, a party that has acquired the right of termination must typically provide formal written notice to the other party with their intention to terminate.
+Here, if you have acquired a right of termination, you must provide the other party with a formal written notice that outlines your intention to terminate.

 Termination After Default

 Termination of a contract after default is not automatic.
 Where there has been an event of default, the building contract will generally include a ‘notice clause’.
-A formal written notice will need to be provided to the defaulting party providing details of the breach.
+Here, you will need to provide formal written notice to the defaulting party that provides details of the breach.
 The defaulting party will then have an opportunity to rectify the breach within a specified time frame.
-If the defaulting party fails to rectify or remedy the breach, the innocent party provides a further written notice confirming that the contract has been terminated.
+If the defaulting party fails to rectify the breach, you should provide another written notice which confirms that you have terminated the contract.

 Was this article helpful?